melvyniandrag/WebDevelopmentWorkshop/README.md

 Since your fancy websites will be on the internet, they'll be accessible to all the computers and cellphones in the world.
 Show off your websites to friends and family!

+Is this workshop for you?
+[Take this quiz](quiz/WorkshopDiagnosticQuiz.pdf) to find out!